NRCan/CanFlood/docs/source/toolsets.rst

 **DataFiles**

-The *DatFiles* tab makes it easier to manipulate candidate data files.
+The *DataFiles* tab makes it easier to manipulate candidate data files.
 Once all of the candidates have been compiled (i.e., copied into their own directories), each data file can be accessed through the *Candidate Name* and *Parameter* combo boxes.
 These will populate the data filepath automatically.
 The datafile can then be loaded into the project (as a memory layer without geometry) from where the fields can be manipulated using the QGIS's built-in Attribute Table and Field Calculator.
 Custom expression functions are also pre-loaded under the 'CanFlood' menu in the Field Calculator.
 Once the desired manipulation to the attribute values is applied, the *Save Datafile* button can be used to write the memory layer back to a csv.

 **Run**